brianp/muxed/README.md

     -v, --version       Prints version information

 Options:
     -p <project_dir>              The directory your project config files live in.
-Defaults to ~/.muxed/ -t <session>        The name of the running TMUX session to codify
+Defaults to ~/.muxed/ -t <session>                  The name of the running TMUX session to codify --template <template_path>    The path to the template file to use for the new project

 Args:
     <project>           The name of your project to open